Turkey and Spinach Veggie Lasagna

 Featured Comment

 - Sneaky nutrition for picky eaters.
-Those picky eaters will not even notice any of the veggies, making this lasagna the perfect recipe for those sneaked-in goods.
+Those picky eaters won’t even notice any of the vegetables, making this lasagna the perfect recipe for those sneaked-in goods.

 - Highly customizable.
-The recipe can easily be adapted to what you have on hand, throwing in any lingering vegetables for a true clean-out-the-fridge dinner, or suited to those with dietary restrictions – make it vegetarian, vegan of gluten-free!
+This recipe can easily be adapted to what you have on hand, throwing in any lingering vegetables for a true clean-out-the-fridge dinner.
+This can also be adjusted to those with dietary restrictions – make it vegetarian, vegan or even gluten-free!

 - Great make-ahead meal.
-Lasagna can easily be made ahead of time, making this perfect for quick, stress-free dinner, potlucks and big family gatherings.
+Lasagna can easily be made and assembled ahead of time, making this perfect for a quick, stress-free dinner (also for potlucks and big family gatherings).

 - Leftovers taste even better.
-Lasagna is just one of those lovely dishes where the leftovers taste even better the very next day, really letting the flavors meld and intensify overnight.
+This is just one of those lovely dishes where the leftovers taste even better the very next day, really letting the lasagna flavors meld and intensify overnight.

 tips and tricks for perfect lasagna every time